alphagov/forms/research/2023-02-06_Testing_options_for_select-from_list_questions.md

 # Usability testing: 'Select multiple items from a list' and interations on 'Autofill' features

+## 2023-02-06 / Sprint 21

+## Aims
+- Compare the usability of two options for the ‘Select multiple options from a list’ feature
+- To test the usability of the ‘autofill’ features
+- To get feedback on the success messages
+- To test the usability of the latest iteration of the flow to set shared inbox address

+## Users
+- Members of the public with some form building experience
+- 6 users

+## Methodology
+- Usability testing

 ## Key Headlines

 - General feedback was largely positive.There were some comments that there were too many steps to complete per question.